amanda-amy-frost/tourists/README.md

 The tourist data is complete through 2025, the population data through 2024, and the climate data through 2023.
 All extracted data goes as far back as 1992, as that is the earliest available year for the tourist dataset.

 ## Data sources

+See the images folder for screenshots of how the data was selected from each source.

 - [Tourist visits](https://www.statistikbanken.dk/TURIST)
 - [Climate data](https://climateknowledgeportal.worldbank.org/download-data)